 - Sew the Under Collar to the Outer Shell

-under, top collar to the facing unit, and sewing the under collar to the outer shell is done in exactly the same way – by matching notches and ensuring those endpoints are exact.
+Sewing the under collar to the outer shell is done in exactly the same way as sewing the top collar to the facing unit – by matching notches and ensuring those endpoints are exact.
+That process is fully outlined in the previous post here.

 Press the seams open, without pressing past the collar notch on the lapel.
 I like to drape the garment around the end of the ironing board for this, like the photo below.
 You can see I need to clip to release some tension around the gorge line and back neck: